 - yyyy-MM-dd HH:mm:ss.S

-The Minimum Period setting determines how time-specific the chart categories can be.
-The options for Minimum Period are:
+The minimum period setting determines how time specific the chart categories can be.
+The options for minimum period are as follows: